renliangfeng/sail4j-iiq-idn/README.md

 Use Sail4j to develop IdentityIQ or IdentityNow Rules
 ================================

+**New Version 1.3 is released.**

+**Important Notice: If you upgrade from old version to new version 1.3, make sure you upgrade the javaparser-core jar from 3.18.0 to 3.25.10 as well.
+It will fail to work without doing this.
+If you use maven, the javaparser-core version upgrade will be handled automatically.**

 # About Sail4j
 Sail4j is a tool to convert Java code to Beanshell code used by IdentityIQ or IdentityNow Rules.
 This way of development improves the development efficiency and code quality through the following:
 - eliminate Rule syntax error.